ohenley/awesome-ada/README.md

 <div align="center">

 ```
-Ada is driving our satellites, our airplanes and our military equipment
+Ada is driving our satellites, our aircrafts and our military equipment.
-Ada is arguably one of the most powerful language of all time
+Ada is arguably one of the most powerful language of all time.
-Ada can drive your next project
+Ada can drive your next project.

                                               Long live Ada/SPARK.
 ```